 You'll have the right package in no time, guaranteed!

-Another alternative to find packages can be RDocumentation, a help documentation aggregator for R packages from CRAN, BioConductor, and GitHub, which offers you a search box ready for your requests directly on the main page.
+Another alternative to finding packages can be RDocumentation, a help documentation aggregator for R packages from CRAN, BioConductor, and GitHub, which offers you a search box ready for your requests directly on the main page.

 You might not know this second alternative yet, so let's dig a little bit deeper!